Hui00Yin/Flask1/README.md

-# This is a project that started from Flask by Example.
+# This is a project that forked from Flask by Example.